-A new car or truck is in your horizon — your Horizon FCU!
+Is a new car or truck in your horizon?
 Whether you are shopping for your first car or need an upgrade to accommodate your growing family, we offer low-interest loans with flexible repayment terms, customizable to your borrowing needs.
-Our decisions are made locally so you can count on quick responses, and we'll even give you pre-approval so you can drive your sweet new ride right off the lot.
-Ready… set… apply!
+Our decisions are made locally so you can count on quick responses, and we'll even give you pre-approval—ready…set…apply!

 - Get behind the wheel quickly and affordably